 The construction and planting took place in September and October, dramatically changing the look of the area.

-The ultimate test for the project came in April 2015 when the Lake Macquarie area was hit by huge storms.
+The ultimate test for the project came when the Lake Macquarie area was hit by huge storms.
 The following photos show how well the bed control and stabilisation work held up to the intense weather.